sandberg-lab/NASC-seq/README.md

     tagFilter                       Remove SNPs from conversion tags and index files

-    cellQC                          Perform basic QC visualization to decide on QC cutoffs
+    cellQC                          Perform basic QC visualization to decide on QC cutoffs.
+This can be used to decide on quality cutoffs that can be added to the config.py file.

     cellFilter                      Filter bam files based on QC cutoffs in the config.py file

     calculatePE                     Calculate error probability

     prepareData                     Prepares pickles from data for scalable processing using AWS or similar

+    summarize                       Summarize corrected data and prepare files with new and old reads as well as additional files with the modes of the estimates, the confidence intervals, the standard deviations and the means.

 ## Installation